Skip to content

 Write notes and reflections

-• Each moment will automatically be saved in the user's Folio
+• Each post will automatically be saved in the user's 'My profile' space

-• The folio is a private space where users can store reflective moments and view achievements
+• 'My profile' is a private space where users can store reflective moments and view achievements

 Track progress